awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 To safely upgrade your DB instances, Amazon RDS uses the pg\_upgrade utility described in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/pgupgrade.html)\.

-Amazon RDS takes two DB snapshots during the upgrade process if your backup retention period is greater than 0\.
+If your backup retention period is set to greater than 0, Amazon RDS will take two DB snapshots during the upgrade process\.
 The first DB snapshot is of the DB instance before any upgrade changes have been made\.
 If the upgrade doesn't work for your databases, you can restore this snapshot to create a DB instance running the old version\.
 The second DB snapshot is taken after the upgrade completes\.

 **Note**
 Amazon RDS takes DB snapshots during the upgrade process only if you have set the backup retention period for your DB instance to a number greater than 0\.
 To change your backup retention period, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.